rpoleski/MulensModel/documents/newfit_checklist.md

     - [DONE]in Event[DONE], Model[DONE], MulensData[DONE], FitData[DONE]
 - [DONE]Add Exceptions for methods and attributes that no longer work
 - Make usage of source_flux and f_source consistent (also for blend)
-    - Find an example to check that output of FitData can be input to model plotting
+    - [DONE]Find an example to check that output of FitData can be input to model plotting
+        - Now, make it work properly...
+    - Add source_flux, blend_flux where necessary.
+Add deprecation warnings and fixes for f_source, f_blend.
+    - q_flux --> flux_ratio
+- put deprecated keywords back in documentation with comment about deprecation and alternatives.
 - Remove Fit class

 ## Check All Examples Work
 I think I did this, but I also might have been side-tracked by adding unit tests
+- 01--16
-- 01--15
+    - Completed: None

 ## Check PEP8 Compliance